Tonyyouyou/WaveD_TTS/README.md

 This repository contains the official implementation of the paper [Speaking in Wavelet Domain: A Simple and Efficient Approach to Speed up Speech Diffusion Model](https://aclanthology.org/2024.emnlp-main.9).

-## Overview
-For ASR task, we provided espnet related files and Pytorch Version of ConBiMamba.

-For Speech Enhancement task, the pipeline is done by Pytorch

 ## Citation